TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 Numerical data can be stored in a matrix.<BR>
 For instance, a black-and-white picture/photo can be stored 'pixel by pixel', by numbers that indicate the gray scale, which may for instance be any integer from 0 (completely white) to 31 (completely black).
 A 4:5 photo may then be stored as, say,  a 1080x1350 matrix.
 <BR>
 As another example, think of a survey of $n$ questions that have to be answered using a 1-5 scale.
-If the numbers of respondents is $N$, the data can be represented by an $N \times n$ matrix.
+If the numbers of respondents is $N$, the data can be represented by an $N \times n$-matrix.

 In the first situation there will be both a high correlation between columns that are close to each other, as well as between nearby rows.
 If the picture is a true photo the matrix will be far from a 'random' matrix.
 In the second context  one might expect that the columns will highly correlate:  people that agree on certain issues are more likely to agree on other issues as well.